-The Vice-President Academic and Provost leads the Official French-Language Designation project at the University.
+The Provost and Vice-President, Academic Affairs leads the Official French-Language Designation project at the University.
 The University's Board of Governors and Senate have resolved to seek official government designation as an organization providing French-language services under Section 8 of the French Language Services Act.
 In particular, the University seeks designation for undergraduate programs offered in French as well as services offered to students by the administration and faculties.
 This request was formally submitted to the Ministry of Colleges, Training and Universities in August 2014.

 In September 2015, the University of Ottawa officially obtained designation for its services and academic programs in French under the French Language Services Act of Ontario.
 This designation guarantees the continuation of the Francophone character of our university.
 It will protect the provision of services and academic programs in French by the University of Ottawa, the largest bilingual university (French-English) in the world.

 Francophonie: Report on the State of Affairs for Programs and Services in French

 A Report entitled "State of Affairs for Programs and Services in French" is in the process of being drafted.
 Il should be available in 2015.
 This report will provide an overview of the current state of the Francophonie on campus, including data on the University's linguistic demographics, its French course and program offerings, the availability of services in French and initiatives targeting the promotion of French language and culture.
 This information will be used in making recommendations that aim to achieve linguistic equilibrium and equity.